Mandibular nerve

 In neuroanatomy, the mandibular nerve (V_{3}) is the largest of the three divisions of the trigeminal nerve, the fifth cranial nerve (CN V).
 Unlike the other divisions of the trigeminal nerve (ophthalmic nerve, maxillary nerve) which contain only afferent fibers, the mandibular nerve contains both afferent and efferent fibers.
 These nerve fibers innervate structures of the lower jaw and face, such as the tongue, lower lip, and chin.
 The mandibular nerve also innervates the muscles of mastication.

 Structure

+Course

-The large sensory root emerges from the lateral part of the trigeminal ganglion and exits the cranial cavity through the foramen ovale.
-Portio minor, the small motor root of the trigeminal nerve, passes under the trigeminal ganglion and through the foramen ovale to unite with the sensory root just outside the skull.
+The large sensory root of mandibular nerve emerges from the lateral part of the trigeminal ganglion and exits the cranial cavity through the foramen ovale.
+The motor root (Latin: radix motoria s. portio minor), the small motor root of the trigeminal nerve, passes under the trigeminal ganglion and through the foramen ovale to unite with the sensory root just outside the skull.

 The mandibular nerve immediately passes between tensor veli palatini, which is medial, and lateral pterygoid, which is lateral, and gives off a meningeal branch (nervus spinosus) and the nerve to medial pterygoid from its medial side.
-The nerve then divides into a small anterior and large posterior trunk.
+The nerve then divides into a small anterior division and a large posterior division.

-The anterior division gives off branches to three major muscles of mastication and a buccal branch which is sensory to the cheek.
-The posterior division gives off three main sensory branches, the auriculotemporal, lingual and inferior alveolar nerves and motor fibres to supply mylohyoid and the anterior belly of the digastric muscle.